StungEye-RRC/OO-Ruby-Challenges/README.md

 If you enjoy these please consider signing up for [exercism.io](http://exercism.io) and submitting your versions of the challenges.

 **Please read this *entire* README carefully before starting the challenge.
-It is also important to read the README file in each question sub-folder.**
+It is also important that you read the README file in each question sub-folder.**

 ## Fetching and Running the Challenges